sandrinodimattia/timecrisis/packages/timecrisis/README.md

         priority: 15, // This is an important email, process it quickly.
         maxRetries: 2, // Only try a couple of times.
         backoffStrategy: 'linear', // Use a simple 10-second delay between retries.
-        entityId: userId, // Associate this job with the user's ID.
+        referenceId: userId, // Associate this job with the user's ID.
         expiresIn: '5m', // The password reset link is only valid for a short time.
       }
     );